getify/You-Dont-Know-JS/scope-closures/ch7.md

 But there's another way of thinking about closure, and more precisely the nature of functions being *passed around*, that may help deepen your mental models.

-This alternate model de-emphasizes "functions as first-class values", and instead embraces how functions (like all non-primitive values) are held by reference in JS, and assigned/passed by reference-copy -- see Appendix A of the *Get Started* book for more information.
+This alternative model de-emphasizes "functions as first-class values," and instead embraces how functions (like all non-primitive values) are held by reference in JS, and assigned/passed by reference-copy—see Appendix A of the *Get Started* book for more information.

 Instead of thinking about the inner function instance of `addTo(..)` moving to the outer RED(1) scope via the `return` and assignment, we can envision that function instances actually just stay in place in their own scope environment, of course with their scope-chain intact.